sijpesteijn/mafia-maven-plugin/README.md

 This maven goal will create the content.txt file, root page, for FitNesse, filling it with classpath entries (!path <location>) and definitions (!define <definition>).
-Besides the compile and runtime dependencies, it will write the configuration you can provide to the same file.
+Besides the compile and runtime dependencies, it will write the configuration, if provided to the same file (content.txt).

 Configuration: